Careers in Nutrition and Dietetics

 Unless an individual is licensed (or exempt in some cases), that individual cannot legally perform specific nutrition counseling.
 The fact remains that unless one becomes licensed as an RD, they would remain ineligible.

-Becoming a registered dietitian is a challenging process that involves obtaining the proper education and experience through approved, accredited programs.
+Becoming a Registered Dietitian involves approved and accredited educational programs and state requirements.
 The Academy of Nutrition and Dietetics (AND) regulates the Registered Dietitian and Registered Dietitian Nutritionist practice nationwide.
-Each state may also have its own requirements for certification and licensure, in addition to those required to obtain RD credentials.
+Each state might have additional criteria and requirements for certification and licensure, in addition to those required to obtain RD credentials.

 - Dietitians must be licensed or certified in the following states: Alabama, Alaska, Arkansas, Connecticut, Delaware, District of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Minnesota, Mississippi, Missouri, Nevada, New Hampshire, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Utah, Vermont, Washington, West Virginia, Wisconsin, Wyoming